-The 80:20 Dual Language Program Model has continued to expand at the secondary level, with dual language programming offered from 7th through 10th grade.
-The Transitional Bilingual Education Model is offered for 12th grade students with a home language of Spanish, as established by the Illinois Administrative Code Part 228.
-The TBE Dual Language Model will be fully phased into the high school level by school year 2021-2022.
-The classes count toward graduation requirements for high school level students.
+The 80:20 Dual Language Program Model has continued to expand at the secondary level, with dual language programming offered from 7th through 12th grade.
+The classes in the High School Dual Language program count toward graduation requirements for high school level students.

-Transitional Program of Instruction (TPI)/English as a Second Language (ESL) at the Elementary and Secondary Level
+Transitional Program of Instruction/English as a Second Language at the Elementary and Secondary Level

 The Transitional Program of Instruction is a mandated program to serve eligible students from low-incidence language backgrounds, as established by the Illinois Administrative Code Part 228.
-The program, which provides instruction in the English language using Sheltered English Instruction, offers support to PreK-12 to help students succeed in academic subjects and learn English.
+The program, which provides instruction in the English language using Sheltered English Instruction, offers support from Pre-K through 12th grade to help students succeed in academic subjects and learn English.
 The goal is to transition students into the general education program.
-The classes count toward graduation requirements for high school level students.
+The classes in the English as a Second Language program count toward graduation requirements for high school level students.

-For more information about the ELL Program and for an updated list of schools offering ELL services, please visit our U-46 webpage at www.u-46.org under the Departments section, English Language Learners and under the Departments section, Dual Language.
+For more information about the English Language Learners Program and for an updated list of schools offering ELL services, please visit our U-46 webpage at www.u-46.org under the Departments section, English Language Learners and under the Departments section, Dual Language.